kniec/aws-neuropointillist-workshop/content/03-npintro/04-fingerfootlips.md

 •  For a much better example, look at lmermodel.R for an example of modeling fMRI data.

 •  Look at how we prewhiten the data for lmer using AFNI (`03prewhiten`).
-Note that in the Flux workshop, we have not pre-installed AFNI, so you will have to do that if you wish to run this script or the lmermodel.R example.
+We haven't run that in advance for you so feel free to give it a try.